In celebration of Hanukkah.

 This recipe creates the crispiest and most delicious latkes I have ever eaten!
 Grandma Gert would be proud!

-I first tasted potato pancakes at the home of my elementary school friends who lived in the community of Pomonok/Kissena in Flushing, New York.
-Liked them immediately. especially when served with sour cream and applesauce, which is the way I serve them today.
+Susan and I first tasted potato pancakes at the home of elementary school friends who lived in the community of Pomonok/Kissena in Flushing, New York.
+Liked them immediately, especially when served with sour cream and applesauce, which is the way I serve them today.

 And, like Grandma Gert, I don’t use a food processor to grate the potatoes, but an old fashioned box grater! ❤️